Short-io/ios-sdk/README.md

 ### Storyboard Project

-For Storyboard apps, implement the `scene(_:continue:)` method in your `SceneDelegate` to handle Universal Links.
+For Storyboard-based apps, you can handle incoming Short.io links (Universal Links) in your SceneDelegate.
+Implement the scene(_:continue:) method to capture the URL and pass it to the SDK for processing.
+The SDK parses the link and provides:

+* host → The domain of the short link.

+* path → The path component of the link.

+* url → The original URL that the short link points to.

 Below is an example implementation in Storyboard.

 ```swift
 import UIKit